-F. Teaching Practices
+D. Teaching Practices

+- 1. Syllabus.
+A syllabus must be prepared for every undergraduate and graduate class and made available to students at as early a class meeting as practicable, but no later than the last class period before the last day for a student to add a class.
+It should state the course expectations, including a topical outline of the course, grading policies, and attendance policies. - 2.
+Office Hours.
+Faculty members should also be accessible to students with respect to course work outside of scheduled class-meeting times.
+Because of the diverse nature of the academic departments, each department or school establishes its own written office hours policy approved by the college dean. - 3.
+Class schedules.
 A semester is normally fifteen class weeks in length, exclusive of final exams.
 Lecture courses meet fifty minutes per week per credit hour.
 Two or three contact hours of laboratory are assigned per credit hour.
 Three-credit classes meet for fifty minutes Monday, Wednesday, and Friday or for seventy-five minutes Tuesday and Thursday.
 This pattern allows for a fifteen-minute break between classes.
 Prompt dismissal of classes permits students who must travel between widely separated classroom buildings to enter their next class on time.
 A three credit-hour summer course meets for ninety minutes, five days per week, for twenty-five meetings.
 Appropriate adjustments are made for courses with more or fewer credit hours, or for laboratory courses.
 A limited number of regular semester courses and summer courses are offered on variant schedules.
 Most of these are late afternoon or evening courses intended for graduate students and other special groups.
 Course offerings are listed in advance of early registration, which occurs in April for the fall semester and in November for the spring semester.
-Listings of summer offerings are available at the November early registration.
+Listings of summer offerings are available at the November early registration. - 4.
+Faculty Absence from Class.

-1. Faculty Class-Meeting Responsibilities.
 Teaching faculty are obligated to meet their classes regularly at the appointed times.
 When there are valid reasons for being absent from class (e.g., illness, emergencies, or travel on university business), the faculty member should notify the affected classes and the department office.
 If possible, such notification should be given in advance.
 Suitable arrangements, such as, substitute instructors, library assignments, or other appropriate utilization of class time, should also be made.
-If no advance arrangements are made, students are authorized to leave after waiting the time specified by the teacher at the beginning of the course in the course syllabus.
+If no advance arrangements are made, students are authorized to leave after waiting the time specified by the teacher at the beginning of the course in the course syllabus. - 5.
+Attendance Policy.

-2. Attendance Policy.
 The full attendance policy for undergraduates is set forth in Undergraduate Announcements but the key points are as follows.
 All students are required to attend the first day of classes and labs or contact the instructor to indicate their intention to remain in that class.
 The faculty member is obligated to inform students in writing about attendance policy during the first full week of classes.
 In some departments attendance policy is established on a departmental basis.
 Regular and punctual attendance at all class and lab sessions is the responsibility of each student.

 College work proceeds at such a pace that regular attendance is necessary in order for each student to obtain maximum benefits from instruction.
 All absences are matters to be resolved between the instructor and the student.
 In the event that a student finds it necessary to be absent from class, it is the student's responsibility to make up resulting deficiencies.